 This is the part where you consider if you can reference any websites in your article that would be useful to your reader.

-For instance, if you mention a brand in your article, you should link to it, so that your reader can find out more information about it if they’re interested.
-You can see this principle applied above, when I told you about a few popular tools for keyword research.
-In case you were curious about what each do, you could just click on the name of the brand and go to their official website.
+For instance, if you mention a brand in your article, you should link to it so that your reader can find out more information about it if they’re interested.
+You can see this principle applied above when I told you about a few popular tools for keyword research.
+In case you were curious about what each does, you could just click on the name of the brand and go to their official website.

 If you insert statistics, link to the source – it makes it more credible.
 Remember the statistics about WordPress blog posts?
 Alright, you get it by now.